glhr/rasa_project/user_data/user_data.md

 - With patience because robots are people too
 - I don't know
 - What is your purpose?
+- Can you play with me ?
+- I love your arms !
+- Hi robot, you look kind of weird to me!
+- Leave me alone !
+- Stupid!
+- What's this ?
+- What does the duck sound like ?
+- Remember these instructions
+- listen to me and do what I say
+- Are you friendly?
+- James, what can you do for me?

 ## intent:find
 - is there a [yellow](object_color) rubber [duck](object_name)  on the table